min-hieu/min-hieu/README.md

 -->
-- 👁 I’m currently studying at KSA
+- 👁 Student at KAIST
 - 📫 How to reach me: hieu1052k3@gmail.com